2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2005-D Nickel Value

 The 2005-D nickel holds special significance for error collectors.
-Denver minted 487,680,000 coins, the highest production of any 2005 nickel.
-This facility produced the famous Speared Bison error variety.
+Denver struck 487,680,000 coins, the highest production of any 2005 nickel variety, and this facility produced the famous Speared Bison error.
+Regular circulation strikes remain common, but the Speared Bison error variety — catalogued as FS-901 in the Cherrypickers’ Guide to Rare Die Varieties — can reach thousands of dollars in high grades.

 2005-D Bison

 The 2005-D Bison features Jamie Franki’s detailed American Buffalo design.
-Denver struck this variety with generally strong quality control.
-Most examples show clear details on the buffalo’s fur and musculature.
+Denver struck this variety with generally strong quality control, and most examples show clear details on the buffalo’s fur and musculature.
+The regular Bison strikes are common in circulated grades.

 2005-D Western Waters

 The 2005-D Western Waters depicts Joe Fitzgerald’s Pacific coastline scene.
-Denver produced 411,120,000 coins with this reverse design.
-The lower mintage compared to the Bison makes it slightly scarcer.
+Denver produced 411,120,000 coins with this reverse design — making it slightly scarcer than Denver’s Bison variety.
 Collectors appreciate the detailed artwork showing coastal trees and ocean waves.

 An MS-66 example achieved $141 at auction in 2021.
-Higher grades in MS-67 and above become considerably rarer.
-Well-struck specimens with full design details attract premium prices.
+Higher grades in MS-67 and above become considerably rarer, and well-struck specimens with full design details attract premium prices from specialists.

 2005-D Nickel Price/Grade Chart